MohidulCreative/Rest-API-using-express/README.md

 # Rest-API-using-express
-Restful api using epxress js and mongoose
+Restful api using epxress js and mongoose for an eccomerce web application

 {